WebizenAI/devdocs/WebizenTechStack/WebizenApps/Webizen3.0Apps/CoreApps/Library.md

 The library app, stores the users information in a manner that contains the semantic information needed to provide library assets permissively to others via a range of sharing related methods.

-Some of the applications i am particularly motivated to better develop includes support for the [[Timeline Interface]].
+Some of the applications i am particularly motivated to better develop includes support for the [[TimelineInterface]].

 The Library interfaces are being developed by starting with a content ingestion process and corrasponding form.